vguleaev/vguleaev.dev/src/content/blog/comparison-of-javascript-runtimes.md

 - run subprocesses `--alow-run`
 - all permissions `--allow-all`

-🔒 Security is a big concern nowadays and making Javascript programms more secure makes me happy.
+🔒 Security is a big concern nowadays and making Javascript programs more secure makes me happy.
 I see only benefits in this approach, even though allowing stuff can be annoying.
 But sometimes very surprising, like in this example with `chalk`:

 ```javascript
 import chalk from 'npm:chalk';